 The history of this site: it all started with some patches…

-USAFpatches.com is a one-person operation run by a USAF patch collector and retired USAF Airman in my spare time as life and work permits.
+USAFpatches.com is a one-person operation run by a USAF patch collector and a USAF Veteran and Retiree.
+I work on this site in my spare time as life and work permit.

 In March 1996, the “Air Force Patch Collectors’ Homepage” went online.
 Google did not exist at the time, but a website called “Yahoo!” did.
 So, I registered my website which soon led to a small, but steady stream of traffic.
 The website had a gallery which featured patches from my personal collection.
 A “Bulletin Board” feature was added early on to allow visitors to post their wanted lists, trades and sale items.
 I posted my trade lists which helped establish some regular trading partners.
 The site opened up a new world of collecting.